Apply Now!Program Overview

 International students with advanced English skills who want to improve their reading, writing, listening, speaking, and vocabulary skills; learn techniques to improve GMAT or GRE scores for the analytical writing portions; and develop the critical thinking skills necessary for success in a graduate-degree business program.Program Highlights

-- 18 instructional hours per week of graduate level business English instruction plus 6 hours of GMAT/GRE preparation courses
+- 18 instructional hours per week of graduate level business English instruction plus up to 6 hours of GMAT/GRE preparation courses

 - Membership in supportive student organizations such as the CSULB International Business Association and the International Student Association